aljamu/odin-recipes/README.md

 # odin-recipes
-I will start my first Odin Project project.
-It is supposed to be a basic recipe website with a few links to the recipes.
-It won't  pretty at first but will later in the course be styled with css.
+This is my first project with The Odin Project.
+It is however not my first ever project with HTML, CSS and Javascript.
+The Website is supposed to be a basic recipe website with a few links to the recipes.
+It won't be pretty at first but will later in the course be styled with css.